turingschool/front-end-curriculum/projects/module-3/stretch.md

 Some of these APIs require API keys to consume the data.
 You'll have to go to the documentation for that API to find out how to get an API key and how to use the API key in your network requests.

 You can also take a look at [this list of APIs](https://github.com/public-apis/public-apis) for some more ideas.
 However, stay away from APIs listed here where "Auth" is "OAuth" and where "CORS" is either "Unknown" or "Yes".
+If you find an API in this list or from somewhere else that you are interested in using, then let your project manager know so they can help you see if it will be relatively easy to work with.

 ### Stretch Technologies